launchableinc/hands-on-lab/HANDSON1.md

-# Hands-on 1.
+# Lab 1.
 Environment setup

 In this section, you will set up the environment for the hands-on.
 Specifically, you will do the following: